Palazzo delle Poste, Palermo

-The Palazzo delle Poste or Palazzo Postale is a monumental government building, executed in the rationalist architectural style of the 1920s, originally intended as the mail and telegraph center, located on Via Roma #320, in the quarter of Castellamare in Palermo, region of Sicily, Italy.
+The Palazzo delle Poste or Palazzo Postale is a monumental government building, executed in the rationalist architectural style of the 1920s, originally intended as the mail and telegraph center, located on Via Roma #320, in the quarter of Castellammare in Palermo, region of Sicily, Italy.
 The modern building is bordered on the north by the church of the Sant'Ignazio all'Olivella and the adjacent Regional Archeologic Museum, while Piazza San Domenico is a few blocks to the south.

 History

 The building was designed by the rationalist, and later fascist, government architect Angiolo Mazzoni in the early 1920s.
 Construction was begun on the structure in 1929 and the building was inaugurated in 1934 with the Italian government's communications minister Umberto Puppini in attendance.
 The Palermo flood occurred from February 21–23, 1931 while the building was being constructed and during that time a large crane which was being used to erect the post office collapsed onto a neighboring building.

 The building was damaged by fire in 1988, and reopened for tours in 2017 after restoration.

 The building is featured in episode #4, "From Palermo to Mt.
 Etna" (which premiered on August 26.
 2020), of Great Continental Railway Journeys on the BBC and presented by Michael Portillo.